ivanszeto11/osTicket-Ticket-Lifecycle/README.md

 When we open the ticket, we will see the ticket header, containing the ticket properties, at the top.
 Most of these properties, including Status, Priority, Department, Assignee, and SLA Plan, are automatically set according to the Help Topic's configurations.
 Notice that the ticket was sent to the Support department.
 We can see this ticket because our account (John Doe) is part of the Support department.

 Below that is the ticket thread.
 The ticket thread displays all of the replies between the user and the agents, internal notes, and updates to ticket properties.
 Currently, the only thing in the ticket thread is the original message sent when the user created the ticket.
 From the message, we understand that the entire banking department is unable to access the online banking portal.

-We are now in the Triage and Prioritization stage.
-This is where we perform an initial assessment of the ticket and gather information to determine the issue's severity and the appropriate person or team to resolve the issue.

 <p align="center">
   <img width="939" height="613" alt="osticket-support-5" src="https://github.com/user-attachments/assets/9af14421-531b-4b59-9793-6a7b6fa44c31" />